-Employee's Signature
+Employee's S ıgnatı are

 Department

 Date

-- If authorization is completed electronically, alternate verification in lieu of signature shall be required. - 3.
-Deductions of dues, initiation fees and assessments shall be made in each Pay Period, even though the employee may be on or scheduled for vacation during that period or otherwise absent, and the amount remitted in accordance with Section 1 of this article.
+If authorizati on is completed electronically, alternate verification in lieu of signature shall b

+3. Deductions of dues, initiation fees and assessments shall be made in each Pay Period, even though the employee may be on or scheduled for vacation during that period or otherwise absent, and the amount remitted in accordance with Section 1 of this article.